 Transition Team.
 Our phased approach to transition relies on solid leadership by a committed and experienced transition team interfacing with the customer, and our application of proven practices fine-tuned through experience with similar transitions within the DoD environment.
 This approach will provide the client with the assurance of full commencement of services upon transition-in.
 For all transitions, regardless of complexity or duration, we assign a dedicated Transition-In Team, led by a Transition Manager, and consisting of program personnel and organizational resources who are specifically tasked to ensure all transition activities are assigned and executed.
 Our Transition Management Plan addresses all aspects of technical and cultural transition, and places emphasis on service continuity by minimizing the impact to operations.
 The main objective of the Transition Plan is to support project start-up and execution, and address change management and transformation with minimal impact on the client organization and ongoing efforts.

-The exhibit following below describes the activities the AveningTech/BWI Team will conduct to ensure a successful and non-disruptive transition-in for this effort.
+The exhibit following describes the activities the AveningTech/BWI Team will conduct to ensure a successful and non-disruptive transition-in for this effort.
 Upon award notification, the team will prepare to participate in a transition kickoff meeting with designated customer personnel.
 Attendees from the AveningTech/BWI Team will include the Transition Manager, Program Manager, Contracts Manager, HR manager, Benefits Administrator, Facility Security Officer, Recruiting staff and administrative support.
 The team will present an overview of our approach to transition execution, identification of key points of contact and a summary of transition activities for discussion.

 Among the action items expected as the outcome of this meeting will be agreement on the schedule for the commencement of the effort by the AveningTech/BWI Team, and information specifying Government, previous incumbent management, and AveningTech/BWI Team points of contact for continued transition coordination.